 9) Avoid Technology

 Nothing will waste your time more than “quickly” checking email or social media.
-It sucks you in and in the blink of an eye 30 minutes of precious time is gone.
-And you have nothing to show for it.
-Save it for later.
-Honestly, it can probably wait.
+It sucks you in and in the blink of an eye 30 minutes of precious time is gone with nothing to show for it.